+ What is Cable Protection?

 + Cable Protection within the O&G & Renewables markets?

-The O&G industry has used Cable Protection & SURF Protection for many years and consider them a critical interface to protect subsea assets, this is coupled with exceptional quality standards such as API, for which these products must comply with.
-The offshore renewables market predominantly focuses on Cable Protection Systems due to the nature of the projects, however the principles remain the same as O&G. As the renewables market is still somewhat in its infancy there are no defined standards to which products must comply with.
+The oil & gas industry has used cable protection & SURF protection for many years and consider cable protection as a critical interface to protect subsea assets, this is coupled with exceptional quality standards such as API, for which these products must comply with.

 + What is the TekLink Mechanical Latch CPS?

-The TekLink Mechanical Latch CPS has been supplied on over 52no OWF projects and was developed based on 30years of O&G heritage.
-It comprises of a number of common O&G products including ‘Stiffeners’ for damping movement, ‘Bend Restrictors’ for offering lock-out protection and ‘Split-Pipe’ for ballast and stability.
+The TekLink Mechanical Latch CPS has been supplied on over 70no OWF projects and was developed based on 30years of oil & gas heritage.
+It comprises of a number of common oil & gas products including ‘Stiffeners’ for damping movement, ‘Bend Restrictors’ for offering lock-out protection and ‘Split-Pipe’ for ballast and stability.
 It is Tekmars belief an effective CPS requires all three of these technologies to offer effective subsea protection.